Deploying JMX Bridge

 The JMX Bridge tool is a JMX extension for Elastic Runtime.
 Follow the instructions below to deploy JMX Bridge using the Pivotal Cloud Foundry (PCF) Operations Manager.

 Note: To use the Firehose Nozzle, you must install Elastic Runtime before installing JMX Bridge.
-Starting in 1.8.7, the JMX Bridge product enforces this install order dependency.
+JMX Bridge requires the components to be installed in this order.

 Import JMX Bridge into Ops Manager by following the instructions for Adding and Importing Products.